francois-gm/go-kabk-y1a/03 - 20240923 - CSS/README.md

 ## Presentation of exercise 1

-- In counter-clockwise order.
-And after...
+- Everybody present their analog code and their revision
+- Explain what has changed and why (there are no wrong anwsers)

-### Exercise 2, Mapping elements (15min)
+### Exercise 1b, Mapping elements (15min)

 Based on the revised code you've made for *Exercise 1*...

 - Draw a the structure of all elements as boxes on a piece of paper.
 - Annotate each box by their tag name.
 - Take a picture and/or scan this
-- Send it to me.
+- Add it into the Teams folder corresponding to the right code.

 ## A clean working document